huggingface/blog/deploy-vertex-ai.md

 For the Vertex Prediction for a custom-trained model, we can choose [N1 machine types from `n1-standard-2` to `n1-highcpu-32`](https://cloud.google.com/vertex-ai/pricing#custom-trained_models).
 You used `n1-standard-8` for this post which is equipped with 8 vCPUs and 32GBs of RAM.
-The price of a node can be calculated in a more granular manner.
-For example, each hour of each CPU core costs about
-$0.03635495, and each hour of each GB or RAM costs about $0.0048783.

 <div align="center">